 Trombone

 Ahh, the wonderful, most amazing of instruments, the mighty Trombone.
 Simplistic in its design, with no valves to interfere with the most sonorous sound known to mankind!
-You can also get many more different sizes of Trombone mouthpiece options (small or large shank) to accommodate varying embouchure's.
+You can also get many more different sizes of Trombone mouthpieces (small or large shank) to accommodate varying embouchures.
 Ideal for all ages!
-Plus, the wonderful, lightweight and great sounding pBone.

-The trombone is an affordable brass instrument to learn, with models such as the brilliant Sonata STB701 only costing around £200.
+The trombone is an affordable brass instrument to learn, with models such as the brilliant Montreux Bb Trombone only costing around £200.
 A student I know gained his Grade 8 on one last year!

-People have often asked me, “how do you know where to put the slide”?
+People have often asked me, “How do you know where to put the slide”?
 (I won’t tell you some of their suggestions!!)
-As with all instruments, especially strings, you simply practice and eventually gain a hand-eye coordination and ‘muscle-memory’ that allows you to ‘hit’ the right position every time.
-But the greatest asset a musician must have, is an ‘ear’!
+As with all instruments, especially strings, you simply practice and eventually gain hand-eye coordination and muscle memory that allows you to hit the right position every time.
+But the greatest asset a musician must have is an ear!
 You have to learn when you are in tune and when not… unless you play bagpipes, then just do your own thing regardless!

 Tuba